scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 __The online Excel file is available here:__ https://docs.google.com/spreadsheets/d/17ew0YyhSwqcqZg6bXrIgz0GkA62dhgViHN15lOu5Hj8/edit?usp=sharing

+Syntax Notes:
+1. The "-op" switch should be followed by the path to the folder where the WAV files should be exported; This folder path will also be used as input when the output Excel will be created (for the "INGQUO_E.TRE" sheet with the in-game quotes).
+2. The "-ip" switch should be followed by the path to the game's folder, where the TLK and MIX files reside.
-Note 2: Using the "-xwav" switch, this tool will export __ALL__ game's audio files (that are either speech or speech-related) in a WAV format.
+3. Using the "-xwav" switch, this tool will export __ALL__ game's audio files (AUD) (that are either speech or speech-related) in a WAV format.
 This is expected to take up quite a lot of your HDD space.
+4. Using the "-xtre" switch, the tool will add a sheet to the output Excel with the contents of each of the game's Text Resource files (TRE).
+5. You may use both, either or neither of the "-xwav" and "-xtre" switches, depending on what you need to do.
+6. The "--trace" switch enables extra debug messages to be printed.

 Usage:
 ```
 python2.7 quoteSpreadsheetCreator.py -op folderpath_for_extracted_wav_Files [-ip folderpath_for_TLK_Files] [-ian pathToActorNamesTxt] [-m stringPathToReplaceFolderpathInExcelLinks] [-xwav] [-xtre] [--trace]
 ```
-The tool __requires__ the actornames.txt file, which is included in the samples folder.
+The tool __requires__ a valid path to the actornames.txt file; this file is included in the samples folder.

 ## mixResourceCreator (mixResourceCreator.py)